Hardware and software requirements for XClarity One virtual machine

 The following hypervisors are supported for running XClarity One as a virtual appliance.

 The following table lists the minimum recommended configurations for the XClarity One virtual appliance based on the number of managed devices.
-Depending on your environment and use of provisioning functions (such as firmware updates and device settings), additional resources might be needed for optimal performance.
+Depending on your environment and use of provisioning functions (such as firmware updates, device settings, and operating system deployment), additional resources might be needed for optimal performance.

 XClarity One requires the following software.

-XClarity One monitors and manages devices through one or more light-weight device managers, called management hubs.
-Management hubs are installed on premise in your data centers.
+XClarity One monitors and manages devices through one or more light-weight device managers, called hubs.
+Hubs are installed on premise in your data centers.
 They can be set up across multiple sites, where your devices are located.

 A Network Time Protocol (NTP) server is required to ensure that timestamps for all events and alerts that are received from managed devices are synchronized with XClarity One.
 Ensure that the NTP server is accessible over the management network (typically the Eth0 interface).